rixx/2018.djangocon.eu/info/travelling.md

 per direction.
 From the regional train station, you can reach Heidelberg with train or bus-train connections that take about 1hour and 50 minutes and cost 13 to 22 EUR.

-You can check train connections and buy tickets (see notes below) [at the DB website](https://www.bahn.com/en/view/index.shtml).
+You can check train connections and buy tickets (see notes below at „By train“) [at the DB website](https://www.bahn.com/en/view/index.shtml).

 The long-distance bus company Flixbus operates direct connections from the airport to Heidelberg up